kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - There's a list of police-recommended experts who analyze devices for hacking for the police.
 - We look one up.
 - Sara finds one quickly and phones him.
-- He is an expert in Alicante, Jorge.
+- He is an expert in Alicante, [Jorge](https://www.linkedin.com/in/jorge-alejandro-esclapez-bonet-16629a1b7/) from [Deckcard23](https://deckcard23.com/).
-- On speaker-phone he sounds totally stoned.
+- On speaker-phone he sounds totally stoned, and I sense the possibility of even more conspiracy.

 ### Jorge checks some stalker accounts